-When using Google Search Console, there are several important aspects of the tool to understand.
-First, we’ll take a look at Search Appearance, which essentially shows you what your website looks like in search results.
+When using Google Search Console, there are several essential aspects of the tool to understand.
+First, we’ll take a look at Search Appearance, which mainly shows you what your website looks like in search results.
 You will be presented with Structured Data and given the option to make improvements in the code.
 It will show you where your rich snippets coding needs to be modified and allows you to test live data.
 For example, it can show you HTML improvement reports highlighting any issues in your HTML that are affecting your site’s ranking.

 By optimizing your use of AMP, or Accelerated Mobile Pages, and making corrections to the HTML, your website will show more prominently in search rankings.
 Making effective use of AMP will also help make your website mobile-friendly.
-In addition to higher rankings, your website will also look more professional and give the trained eye of your competitor something to envy.
+In addition to higher rankings, your website will also look more professional and give the trained eye of your competitor, something to envy.

 Digital marketing agencies like AlchemyLeads have plenty of technical talent under the hood and know how to leverage the complexities of Structured Data.

-GSC (Google Search Console) has a Search Analytics Report containing vital information including a breakdown of clicks per keyword, click-through ratios, and how keywords performed geographically.
+GSC (Google Search Console) has a Search Analytics Report containing vital information, including a breakdown of clicks per keyword, click-through ratios, and how keywords performed geographically.

 Although Google does a great job of determining which country you are targeting, you can set it to a country of your choice.
 Simply hit the International Targeting link from Search Traffic.
 Then just go under Countries and check the box next to the country of your choice.

 One thing that vexes many business owners when trying to use Google Search Console and Google Analytics is the disparity in the number of impressions that they see.
-Someone using Google Analytics may see a figure that is hundreds of thousands of impressions off from what the figure they see on Google Search Console.
+Someone using Google Analytics may see a figure that is hundreds of thousands of impressions off from what the value they see on Google Search Console.

 Solving Indexing Problems with Google Search Console